This rich and decadent Caramel Peppermint dessert is my adaptation of the classic quick and easy South African dessert, the Peppermint Crisp Tart.

-I don’t remember when I first tasted a version of this pudding sometimes also referred to as Peppermint Crisp tart, except that I found it too sickly sweet… a combination of the caramel and the peppermint crisp chocolate bars used.
+I don’t remember when I first tasted a version of this dulce de leche pudding sometimes also referred to as Peppermint Crisp fridge tart, except that I found it too sickly sweet.
+The combination of the caramel condensed milk and the peppermint chocolate candy bars was too much sweetness in one mouthful.

-The peppermint crisp chocolate bars are actually thin cylinders of mint flavoured candy enclosed in milk chocolate and is not widely available outside of South Africa, Australia and New Zealand, so any mint flavoured milk chocolate could be used.
-I often use a Cadbury Mint milk chocolate bar.
+The peppermint crisp chocolate bars are actually thin cylinders of mint flavoured candy enclosed in sweet milk chocolate.
+It is not widely available outside of South Africa, Australia and New Zealand.
+I never loved the flavor of the Nestle peppermint crisp chocolate, and have often used Cadbury Mint flavoured milk chocolate or Lindt Mint Intense Dark Chocolate for a more adult indulgence.

 How to make the best Caramel Peppermint dessert